itteco/iframely-wordpress/iframely/readme.txt

 Yes, Iframely knows the embed codes for Facebook posts, photos and videos.
 However, some of the posts can be private and not accesssible to our parsers.
 For those, we can not convert the URL into embed code.
 Also, Facebook events don't have native embed codes and so Iframely doesn't support these too.

 == Changelog ==

+= 0.6.0 =

+Keeping up with the changes to [AMP WP plugin](https://wordpress.org/plugins/amp/).
+Also making caching more reliable and responsive to the changes in settings.

 = 0.5.0 =